CFL Student Employee Training

 The reference interview is taking the person's general ask and getting down into the heart of what they really want.
 We want everyone at the Information Desk to be aware of how to do this.
 Seniors will be handling this to begin with, followed by those in training to be seniors, and then the newer folks will be learning as you advance in your training.
 As a new hire, you should pass this responsibility up the chain!

 As you do the interview, we expect you will write down the information.
 This prevents a librarian from needing to repeat the questions - our goal is to get the person the help they need as fast as we can.
 Writing it down will help the person who takes the next step!
-Some of the questions we want you to ask are:
+Follow the worksheet, and don't forget to record the original "ask" from the patron somewhere at the top of the page.

 Organizing the Topic into bubbles is another way to do this (document just below).

 • The center is the big picture.
 The first ring of bubbles surrounding it help narrow a little more.
 By the third ring of bubbles, we start getting to the "heart" of what they're looking for.
-Depending on how you prefer, you can use the list of questions above, or you can use this worksheet.
-Librarians WILL expect one of the two things handed over to them for the research portion.
+Librarians WILL expect this to be handed over to them for the research portion.

 • Keywords and synonyms are NOT looked up first - this comes through exploring through the questioning process.